RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 ## Adding identification string of your mode
 Do please add a identification string in a function called `ModInfo` inside your source code file.
-This will enable an easy way to detect on client side which standalone mods has been installed on the device.
+This will enable an easy way to detect on client side which standalone mode has been installed on the device.

 ````
 void ModInfo(void) {
-    DbpString("   LF good description of your mode - aka FooRun (my name)");
+    DbpString("   LF good description of your mode - aka FooRun (your name)");
 }
 ````